MarwenLabidi/kBan/README.md

 #### Next Generation  kanban board
 ## very fast ⚡
 ## voice controll  🗣️
+## remote voice controll with you phone 📱
 ## you can install it or use it directly the link bellow

 # [APP link]()